 Combining the two pieces of information, we are sending the events and values (most of them, except PII) to Google Analytics 4:

-After testing everything in DebugView and submitting the updated version in Google Tag Manager, events start arriving in your Google Analytics account!
+After testing everything in DebugView and submitting the updated container in Google Tag Manager, events start arriving in your Google Analytics account.

 It wasn't hard to track form submissions.
 Now, we had to wait for events to accumulate.
 Now, we see a bunch of events in our events report.

-If you’re wondering how we make sense of those numbers… You may have guessed it – custom reporting.
+If you are wondering how we make sense of those numbers, the answer is custom reporting.

 By taking advantage of Google Analytics 4 explorations, we've picked the most suitable report for this type of tracking, and that is Funnel exploration in this case.